dpakGit/DevOps_Traning/Terraform/09-Data Source/Practice.md

 **Practice-3**

-#### See the Output part in this code compared to the above code,how it is written.
+#### See the Output part in this code compared to the above code,how it is written in the code.

 ```
 # Provider for us-east-1